The Rape of Nanking (book): Criticism

-Chang's critics alleged that she made an inappropriate and facile association between Japanese culture, which include Japanese martial competitions and bushido, and mass murder; that her book contained incorrect historical dates and names because of her lack of training as a historian; that her personal feelings were evident in the book, making it lack intellectual rigor; and that she placed an undue amount of attention to the actions of right-wing Japanese politicians and groups who refuse to acknowledge Japan's wartime crimes, while ignoring the contributions made by Japanese historians and groups who are preserving the memory of the massacre.
+Chang's critics alleged that she made an inappropriate and facile association between mass murder and Japanese culture, which included Japanese martial competitions and bushido; that her book contained incorrect historical dates and names because of her lack of training as a historian; that her personal feelings were evident in the book, making it lack intellectual rigor; that certain passages of her book were plagiarized; and that she placed an undue amount of attention to the actions of right-wing Japanese politicians and groups who refuse to acknowledge Japan's wartime crimes, while ignoring the contributions made by Japanese historians and groups who are preserving the memory of the massacre.
 Robert Entenmann, professor of history at St. Olaf College, disagreed with her description of the massacre.
 Entenmann opined that her explanations on why the massacre occurred were inadequate.
 Disagreements notwithstanding, he acknowledged that her book will help preserve the memory of the atrocity.

-Timothy M. Kelly, former professor of religious studies at Edogawa University, alleged that her book contained plagiarized passages.